uviclibraries/gen-ai-research/3-critial-review.md

   - The quotation or summary exists and is fairly represented by the GenAI tool.
 3. **Expert Review**: If you have access to subject matter experts, have them review the model's output for accuracy and reliability.
 Even easier if you are a subject matter expert.
 4. **Model Limitations Awareness**: Be aware of the limitations of the model you are using.
 Understanding the types of errors or hallucinations a model is prone to can help you identify them more easily.
+  - Be aware that ChatGPT may struggle with very recent events or highly specialized knowledge, so take its answers in these areas with caution.
+In academic research specifically, please be aware that General GenAI tools do not have access to research papers behind paywalls, so in disciplines like Law where almost all peer review information (like legal commentaries) are behind paywalls, general GenAI tools perform very poorly.
 8. **Critical Thinking**: Apply critical thinking skills to evaluate the plausibility and coherence of the model's responses.
+  - For example, if a GenAI tool claims that humans can live without water for a month, apply critical thinking to question the plausibility of this statement based on known human biology.

 Remember, while these strategies can help reduce the likelihood of encountering hallucinations, no method is foolproof.
 Always use multiple sources and verification methods when relying on information provided by language models.